Read Time: 4 Minutes|

 With ever-increasing apartment rental rates and student loan payments to manage, 5 in 10 millennials consider coming up with a down payment a major barrier to owning a home.
 And that’s before closing costs, which can total as much as 7% of the home’s purchase price.

-Guess what?
-You have options that can reduce your out-of-pocket costs required to land the keys to your first home.
-Unbeknownst to many homebuyers, there are many publicly and privately funded programs available to help potential homeowners like you more easily afford a down payment.
-They’re called down payment assistance programs.
-Don’t be put off by the name!
-These are legitimate programs offered to a range of qualified homebuyers with one goal: promote homeownership.
+The good news is that there are options that can reduce the out-of-pocket costs required to land the keys to your first home.
+In fact, there are publicly and privately funded programs available to help potential homeowners more easily afford a down payment.
+They’re called down payment assistance programs and are offered to a range of qualified homebuyers in an effort to promote homeownership

 Down payment assistance programs for homebuyers are funds administered by cities, counties, housing finance agencies, nonprofits, lenders and other groups, and in some high-cost areas, even employers.
 And as beneficial as these programs are for homebuyers, they are also an important investment into a community’s growth and prosperity.

 These funds are available as low or zero interest loans, tax credits, or even grants that don’t need to be paid back.
 And we’re not talking about just a few dollars, either.
 In fact, the most common down payment program benefit is $10,000.

 Simply put, most people don’t know about them.
 Actually, 70% of adults in the United States are unaware that these programs exist.
 Many of the agencies that offer assistance are nonprofits with small advertising budgets, hindering their ability to get the word out.

 There are at least 2,400 different down payment assistance programs nationwide, according to DownPaymentResource.com, with at least one in each of the 3,143 counties in the United States.